Common Injuries Treated in Sports Medicine

 June 20, 2019

-In any situation, a sports medicine doctor aims to get patients up and moving as quickly and safely as possible.
-While the injuries sports medicine doctors treat are numerous, the following list contains some of the most commonly reported injuries these physicians treat.
+Sports medicine doctors aim to get patients up and moving as quickly and safely as possible.
+Sports medicine doctors can help with many injuries, and the following is a list of some of the most common injuries they treat.

 Knee Injuries